Yasuhiro Yamashita: Competitive career

 Japan boycotted the 1980 Summer Olympics in protest of the 1979 Soviet invasion of Afghanistan, and Yamashita was forced to look on as a spectator while his rivals competed on the Olympic stage.
 Yamashita won three more gold medals at the World Championships before qualifying for the Olympics for the third time in 1984.
 He was the only Japanese judo competitor from the boycott who also qualified for the 1984 Summer Olympics.

 In his only appearance at the Olympics, Yamashita tore a right calf muscle in the preliminary match against Arthur Schnabel.
 This put Yamashita at a huge disadvantage since he executed his throws by pivoting on his right leg.
 Though he managed to win the match with an Okuri-Eri-Jime, the injury caused him to visibly limp during the semi-final match against Laurent Del Colombo.
 Yamashita was thrown with an Osoto Gari only 30 seconds into the match, but managed to return an Osoto Gari and won the match with a Yoko-Shiho-Gatame (side four-quarter hold).
 He played the final match against Mohamed Ali Rashwan of Egypt.
 Yamashita won the final and the gold medal despite his injury.
 The match witnessed a remarkable fair play act from Rashwan who did not aim for Yamashita's right leg.
 Rashwan was even given an award from the International Fairplay Committee.

 Yamashita remained undefeated in both domestic and international competitions, though he drew several matches with two-time Olympic gold medalist Hitoshi Saito.
 Yamashita faced Saito in the final match of the All-Japan Judo Championships for 3 consecutive years from 1983 to 1985, and emerged victorious in every single one of those matches.
 After suffering from numerous injuries throughout his career, Yamashita decided to retire from competitive judo on June 17, 1985 at only 28 years of age.

 Yamashita with President Putin and Japanese Prime Minister Junichiro Koizumi in 2003.

-Post retirement
+Post-retirement

 Yamashita served as an instructor for numerous organizations before becoming the International Judo Federation's Director of Education in September 2003.
 His presence as the head coach of the Japanese judo team was felt when he strongly protested the controversial decision in a match between David Douillet and Shinichi Shinohara at the 2000 Summer Olympics.
 Yamashita has also compiled an instructional judo video with Russian President Vladimir Putin, who also holds a black belt in judo.
 The two first met during Putin's visit to Tokyo in 2005, and Yamashita has traveled to St. Petersburg to visit the President's former judo school.
 He is the chairman of the Japanese Olympic Committee, and on 10 January 2020 he was elected a member of the International Olympic Committee.

 In 2022 he was promoted 9th dan.
+In October 2023, while enjoying some family time in the onsen resort of Hakone, he accidentally lost consciousness, fell, and suffered a cervical spine injury that left him almost completely paralysed.